-Drug abuse ravages the body and mind, and it also gravely impacts the families who must cope with a close member of the family who spends most of the day in an altered or drug-induced state.
+Drug abuse ravages the body and mind, and it also gravely impacts the families who must cope with a close member of the household who spends most of the day in an altered or drug-induced state.
 One of the complexities present in treating an individual with a substance abuse addiction is how the family might influence potential recovery.
-There is no “one size fits all” approach to treatment, nor is there a single method available to help the family’s plight.
+There is no “one size fits all” approach to treatment, nor is there a single method available to help when addiction within the family is present.

-Interestingly, scientists have investigated the impact of substance abuse on different types of families (nuclear, single-parent, etc.), and have come to the conclusion that the type of family composition may weigh heavily on how everyone reacts to a family member’s addiction.
-The influence of the family can be a positive one upon an individual suffering from an affliction like alcohol addiction, or it can be a type of presence that makes recovery more difficult.
+Interestingly, scientists have investigated the impact of drug addiction on different types of families (nuclear, single-parent, etc.), and have come to the conclusion that the kind of family composition may weigh heavily on how everyone reacts to a family member’s addiction.
+The influence of the family can be a positive one upon an individual suffering from an affliction like alcohol addiction, or it can be a type of presence that makes a recovery more difficult.

-The National Center for Biotechnology Information (NCBI) suggests that there are a number of problems that impact the family having a member addicted to drugs or alcohol.
+The National Center for Biotechnology Information (NCBI) suggests that there are some problems that impact the family having a member addicted to drugs or alcohol.
 Some of the common problems experienced by families who are dealing with addiction include:

 - Financial ruin and job loss